kimollivier/convergence/README.md

 # Meridian Convergence

-Using pyproj/PROJ to get meridian_convergence, the difference in bearing between True North and Grid North on a map.
+It is quite hard to find a way of calculating convergence, the difference in bearing between True North and Grid North on a map..

+* Use pyproj/PROJ to get meridian_convergence
+This works for any projection but is a sledgehammer solution for Transverse Mercator or UTM
+* Use the published equations from the UK Ordnance Survey 1983 The equations are daunting and they have an example written in and early BASIC I have translated this to Python. only the standard math module is required

+The two methods agree closely on test coordinates.

 A common diagram on the side of published maps is a compass rose with an indicator of True North and Magnetic Deviation.